Skip to content

 Each rating group adds their own particular twist to the CMS data to make their rating unique, and hopefully, more beneficial to the consumer.
 One basic difference is the idea of ranking vs. rating.
 Two of the groups rate hospitals, giving them a standalone score.
 The other two rank the hospitals, giving them a score and then placing them in a list from “best” to “worst” as compared to the other hospitals.
 Let’s look at what each of the top 4 groups adds to the mix to make their rating different.

-The Leapfrog Group’s Hospital Safety ScoreRating The Hospital Safety Score is calculated with additional information from the group’s proprietary survey and secondary data from the American Hospital Association’s (AHA) annual survey.
+The Leapfrog Group’s Hospital Safety GradeRating The Hospital Safety Grade is calculated with additional information from the group’s proprietary survey in addition to CMS data.
 About 2,500 hospitals receive grades from A to F, with percentage scores for subcategories.
 Only hospitals with all data available are given grades.

 US News & World Report Best Hospitals | Ranking These ranks are calculated with additional information from the AHA survey as well as certification data from various professional accrediting associations.
 Hospitals receive higher scores for being certified by these professional associations.
 For those measures which are rated by the medical community (“reputation measures”), the results from the proprietary survey sent to the members of Doximity (an online medical professional networking site) are used.
 The top ranked hospitals are drawn from a pool of 4,716 qualifying institutions.